phudinsky/symfony-docker/README.md

 #About
-This repository is based on [intellectsoft-uk/symfony-skeleton](https://github.com/intellectsoft-uk/symfony-skeleton), but adapted for Symfony 2.8
+This repository is based on [intellectsoft-uk/symfony-skeleton](https://github.com/intellectsoft-uk/symfony-skeleton), and adapted for Symfony 2.8

 #Required software